-To complete and submit any state and local reports and filings.607.4.2 FINANCE COMMITTEE
+To complete and submit any state and local reports and filings.

+7.4.2 FINANCE COMMITTEE

+Chair –

+The Chair shall be . the Finance Vice-Chair

+Members -

-the Finance Vice-ChairThe members of the Finance Committee shall be the General Chair, theFinance Vice-Chair the General Chair , the Treasurer, , who shall serve as Chair, the Administrative Vice-Chair, and a sufficient number of athletes appointed so as to constitute twenty percent (20%) of the voting membership of the Committee.
-When the Finance Committee functions as the audit committee, at least one additional member shall be appointed by the General Chair who is independent of the Finance Division and will participate in that function
+The members of the Finance Committee shall be the Finance Vice-Chair, the General Chair (ex officio) , the Treasurer, the Administrative Vice-Chair, three other non-athlete members and a sufficient number of athletes appointed so as to constitute twenty percent (20%) of the voting membership of the Committee.
+When the Finance Committee functions as the audit committee, at least one additional member shall be appointed by the General Chair who is independent of the Finance Division and will participate in that function.

+Duties

-To develop, establish where so authorized, or recommend to the Board of Directors, and supervise the execution of policy regarding the investment of XXSI’s working capital, funded reserves and endowment funds, within the guidelines, if any, established by the Board of Directors or the House of Delegates.
-The Finance Committee shall also regularly review XXSI’s equipment needs (both operational and office) and the various methods available to finance the acquisition of any needed equipment and make a determination and recommendation of the best financing method.
+To develop, establish where so authorized, or recommend to the Board of Directors, and supervise the execution of policy regarding the investment of HISI’s working capital, funded reserves and endowment funds, within the guidelines, if any, established by the Board of Directors or the House of Delegates.
+The Finance Committee shall also regularly review HISI’s equipment needs (both operational and office) and the various methods available to finance the acquisition of any needed equipment and make a determination and recommendation of the best financing method.

-To conduct a review or audit or recommend an independent auditor to conduct the required annual review or audit of the books of XXSI.
-If conducted internally,.
-The Treasurer cannot be a member of the group performing the audit,
+To conduct a review or audit or recommend an independent auditor to conduct the required annual review or audit of the books of HISI.
+If conducted internally, a minimum of three (3) committee members with a sufficient number of athletes to constitute at least 20% of the voting membership, must conduct the review or audit.
+The Treasurer cannot be a member of the group performing the audit, but can be present to provide clarification, information and answer questions.

 To submit the review or audit and other reports and make recommendations to the Board of Directors with regard thereto.